dgoeke/soccer/README.md

 Or specify a filename as a parameter:

     $ java -jar target/uberjar/soccer-0.1.0-SNAPSHOT-standalone.jar resources/sample-input.txt

+Alternately, use `lein` to run it without building:

+    $ lein run < resources/sample-input.txt

 ## Future Improvements

   * Team name parsing is brittle and can only contain A-Z, a-z, 0-9, _, or spaces.
-  * Line parsing regex should be replaced with something less powerful.
+  * Something less powerful and faster than a regex should be used for line parsing.
   * Malformed input is never checked or handled.
   * Tests are minimal due to time pressure.
   * Inline function descriptions should be converted to docstrings.
   * `assign-ranks` function feels clumsier than it should be; I moved on when it worked because of time.
   * Input/output data format should be documented in the repo.
+  * A Dockerfile might be nice so people can avoid installing build tools.
   * Functions/types should have specs added for type checking.
   * If functions/types had specs, we could do generative testing.
-  * Performance not tested on large datasets, but should be roughly O(N log(N)) due to the sort (The rest of the map/reduce operations are lazy and should be mostly linear).
+  * Performance not tested on large datasets, but should be on the order of O(N log(N)) due to the sort.
+The map/reduce operations are lazy and linear.
+The tail recursion is eager and linear.